andreivarga36/CurrencyConverterApp/README.md

     The application retrieves real-time currency exchange rates from the CurrencyAPI, so an active internet connection is required for accurate conversions.

+    Users can also manually input currencies in uppercase.

 ### Technologies and Tools Used

     - C#: The primary programming language for developing the application.